Rukeanu/SQL-1/README.md

 | Language                        | ANSI SQL                                                                                              |
 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | `DISTINCT`, `GROUP BY`, `HAVING`, any type of `JOINs`                                                                                              |

-Please write a SQL statement which returns unique pizza names from the `menu` table and orders them by pizza_name column in descending mode.
-Please pay attention to the Denied section.
+Write an SQL statement that returns unique pizza names from the `menu` table and sorts them by the pizza_name column in descending order.
+Please note the Denied section.

 ## Chapter VII
 ## Exercise 03 - “Hidden” Insights